 We have written a number of blog posts that explain why you would be well served to sell stock according to a consistent plan post-IPO.
 In our experience clients who think this through prior to the IPO generally are more likely to actually follow through and sell some stock than those who don’t have a preconceived and thoughtful plan.

 In Winning VC Strategies To Help You Sell Tech IPO Stock we recommended different plans that are predicated on how a company is likely to perform relative to the three aforementioned financial requirements.
-AND you can even test these various recommendations in the post-IPO stock sale simulator found in this related entry.

 The Valley is littered with stories of employees who never sold a share of their stock post-IPO and ultimately ended up with nothing.
 That is because they either felt it would be disloyal or believed so strongly in the outlook for their company that they couldn’t bring themselves to sell.